shaagnik/fred/README.md

 ## Future Work

-There are a lot of places I'd like to expand this project, in three main areas:
+There are a lot of places I'd like to expand this project, in four main areas:

 ### Generating